Key Takeaways

 Notable platforms:

-Digital ownership & NFTs
+Digital ownership and NFTs

 NFTs allow unique digital items to be owned, transferred, and authenticated.